vaimo/composer-patches/README.md

 These patches will not be applied when installing the project with `--no-dev` option.

-Note that same definition pattern can be used for patches-file, where the key would become `patches-file-dev` and patch list inside the file would still use the key `patches`.
+Note that same definition pattern can be used for patches-file, where the key would just become `patches-file-dev`.

 ## Patcher Configuration